Special Clinical Focus

-Prof. Thomas Gruenberger is the Departmental Head of the Department of Surgery of the Kaiser Franz Josef Hospital, Community Medical Center East, in Vienna.
+Prof. Thomas Gruenberger is the Departmental Head of the Department of Surgery of the Kaiser Franz Josef Hospital, Community Medical Center South, in Vienna.
 This hospital is the Vienna Hospitals’ center for the treatment of hepatic, pancreatic and biliary duct tumors.
 As a specialist in surgery who also specializes in abdominal surgery, the expert in tumors of the liver, the pancreas and the biliary tract and gallbladder has an outstanding reputation in the field of abdominal surgery in Vienna.

 Prof. Gruenberger has already specialized in the field of hepatic and pancreatic surgery since 1998.
 While he worked at hospitals in Australia, Prof. Thomas Gruenberger also qualified in the skills which make him a very experienced hepatic and pancreatic surgeon.
 Thus, in the meantime, Prof. Gruenberger has performed more than 1,500 liver operations and over 400 pancreas operations, which underscores his number one position in abdominal surgery in Vienna.
 Together with his clinical work at the Community Medical Center South, Prof. Thomas Gruenberger is also an active member of the Austrian Society of Surgical Oncology (ASSO) and is active as a member of the European Society of Surgical Oncology (ESSO), as well as a member of numerous other specialist associations.
 In addition, he trains prospective medical practitioners and nursing students and is in demand as a consultant, both at home and overseas.
 Prof. Gruenberger conducts intensive research work in the field of oncology, which is published in numerous scientific publications.
 Prof Gruenberger also holds the Chair of Hepatic, Pancreatic and Biliary Surgery at the Sigmund Freud Private University in Vienna.